IDS6145-18Spring/assignment-1-practice-designing-models-jwlord05/README.md

 ## Smart City (My Problem) Model

-(remove: add a high-level overview of your model, the part below should link to the model directory markdown files) (remove: Look at the [**Object Diagram**](model/object_diagram.md) for how to structure this part of Part 2 for each diagram.
-Only the Object diagram has the template, the rest are blank. )
+The idea is to model a green space within an urban area in order to simulate the time it takes for commuters to travel from the "commuter hub" to their respective (random) employment locations.
+Within the model it is necessary to provide resources wihtin the green zone for transportation and competing entity requirements for the resources.
+The resources modeled are pedestrian paths, bike paths and tram paths.
+The competing entities are shoppers (MISC) and residents.

 * [**Object Diagram**](model/object_diagram_green.md) - provides the high level overview of components
-* [**Class Diagram**](model/class_diagram_green.md) - provides details of (what are you providing details of)
+* [**Class Diagram**](model/class_diagram_green.md) - provides details of verables and functions related to the Object Diagram

+These diagrams are not used (Behavior and Agent)

 * [**Behavior Diagram**](model/behavior_diagram.md) - provides details of (what are you providing details of)
 * [**Agent / User case** (if appropriate)](model/agent_usecase_diagram.md) - provides details of (what are you providing details of)

 ## Smart City (My Problem) Simulation

-(remove: for part 3 add two to three sentences here and link the [**(your own name)**](model/README.md) file in the analysis folder - which describe how you would simulate this - type of simulation, rough details -inputs, outputs - how it will help you analyze your experimental hypothesis, or nullify your null hypothesis.)
+The attached MD file explains what type of simluation is used and why: [**John Lord**](analysis/John Lord.md)

 ## Smart City (My Problem) Model